 Once your staff is on board with rotating schedules, start assigning them to different rotation groups.
 Remember to take any considerations needed into account (this may be a reason to use a partial rotation schedule and keep a few employees on a fixed schedule).

 Depending on your restaurant's makeup, it could be worthwhile to have separate shift groups or schedule types for back-of-house and front-of-house staff, or even by specific role.
 When making these teams, you'll want to consider who does, doesn't, and who you think might work well together.
 Also, remember to factor in the expertise of your staff – you wouldn't want to waste the expertise of your more senior employees on a Tuesday lunch shift and leave Saturday night to a group of all new hires, would you?

 4. Use a Rotating Schedule Template to Get Organized [Free Download]

 With so many options for your rotating schedule, it's worth using a rotating schedule template to plan out your options and visualize which approach makes the most sense for your staff.

-The 7shifts team created this free rotating schedule template for you to build out your new schedule.
-Click here to download the template for free.
+The 7shifts team created a free employee schedule template for you to build out your new schedule.

 5. Alert Your Team of the New Change